timbiles/flex-box/README.md

 ## Flex-box Playground

-**CSS Flex Mex** is a tool designed to helper developers understand the CSS display properties flex, and grid.
+**CSS Flex Mex** is a tool designed to help developers understand the CSS display properties flex and grid.
 Both enormously powerful tools, and helpful in their own way.
 Play around with both playgrounds, and just input that code into your project.
 Simple as that!

 #### Flex view
 CSS Flexbox layout is a one dimensional method for laying out items in rows or columns.